Southeastern Conference: Women's basketball

+National championships, Final Fours, and NCAA tournament appearances

+Southeastern Conference basketball programs have combined to win 12 NCAA women's basketball championships as SEC members.
+Tennessee has won eight, South Carolina has won three, and LSU has won one national championship each as SEC members.
+Texas and Texas A&M have won championships prior to joining the conference.
+Twelve teams have advanced to the Final Four at least once in their history.
+Eleven SEC schools (Auburn, Georgia, Kentucky, LSU, Ole Miss, Oklahoma, South Carolina, Tennessee, Texas, Texas A&M, and Vanderbilt) are among the national top 50 in all-time NCAA tournament appearances.

+Seasons are listed by the calendar years in which they ended.
+Italics indicate honors earned before the school competed in the SEC.

 Basketball tournament

 The SEC women's basketball tournament is currently held a week before the men's basketball tournament.
 Like the men's version, it is a single-elimination tournament involving all conference members, with seeding based on regular season records.
 With the expansion to 14 schools, the bottom four teams in the conference standings play opening-round games, and the top four receive "double byes" into the quarterfinals.
 The winner earns the conference's automatic bid to the NCAA women's basketball tournament.
 Also paralleling the men's tournament, the women's tournament does not determine the SEC champion; that honor has been awarded based on regular-season record since the 1985–86 season.
 The expansion to 16 teams will result in the addition of two extra games, but the top four teams in the conference standings will continue to receive "double byes" into the quarterfinals.

 The tournament, inaugurated in 1980, was originally held on campus sites; the first tournament to take place at a neutral site was in 1987.
-The three most frequent sites for the tournament have been McKenzie Arena in Chattanooga, Tennessee, (seven times), the Albany Civic Center in Albany, Georgia, (six times), and Bridgestone Arena in Nashville (also six times).
+The three most frequent sites for the tournament have been McKenzie Arena in Chattanooga, Tennessee (seven times), the Albany Civic Center in Albany, Georgia (six times), and Bridgestone Arena in Nashville (six times).
 However, the only one of these venues to have hosted the tournament in the 21st century is Bridgestone Arena.
 Because demand for women's tournament tickets is generally lower than for the men's tournament, it is typically played in a smaller venue than the men's tournament in the same season.
-The most frequent venues since 2000 have been Bridgestone Arena, Gas South Arena in Duluth, Georgia, (four), and Simmons Bank Arena in North Little Rock, Arkansas (four).
+The most frequent venues since 2000 have been Bridgestone Arena, Gas South Arena at Duluth, Georgia (four), and Simmons Bank Arena in North Little Rock, Arkansas (four).

 NCAA tournament champions, runners-up and locations

 † denotes overtime games.
 Multiple †'s indicate more than one overtime.

+Teams in bold represented the SEC at the time of their championship appearance.
+Teams in bold italics made their appearances before joining the SEC.